MileHacker Logo

 Pre-Arrival Downloads

-Download Baidu Maps or Amap before arrival for efficient navigation and real-time transport information.
+Download Baidu Maps or Amap before arrival for efficient navigation and authentic-time transport information.
 Have your VPN ready.
-For packing, Eagle Creek travel organization products are helpful.
+For putting things in a suitcase, Eagle Creek travel organization products are helpful.

 Specific Traveler Advice